About the Deep-Sky Challenge List

 |Galaxies / Galaxy Clusters / Quasars||15|

-The DSC list is an excellent project for those who have completed their FNGC or Messier Certificate and who are looking for a challenging observing program.
+The DSC Certificate has been awarded since 2008 (prior to this, anyone who had completed the DSC list received a letter of achievement—those recipeients were awarded their certificates in 2008).
+Observing the DSC list is an excellent project for those who have completed their Finest NGC and/or Messier Certificate and who are looking for a challenging observing program.
 The official list can be found in the RASC Observer's Handbook.
-At least a 30-cm (12-inch) telescope is recommended to complete most of the list, although it can be done with a 25-cm (10-inch) under good skies.
+At least a 30-cm (12-inch) telescope is recommended to complete most of the list, although it can be accomplished with a 25-cm (10-inch) under good skies.
 A few of the objects will require access to a large telescope (50-cm / 20-inch).
 Several DSC objects can be observed in even smaller instruments, so these could be used to get started on the brighter objects.
 With all instruments, a nebular filter will be necessary to see the often visually faint glowing clouds of gas and dust of some objects.

-The DSC certificate can be started during any season.
+The DSC observing program can be started during any season.
 You must be a member in good standing of the RASC to be awarded this certificate.
+An application form can be found from a link at the bottom of this page.

 Here are some recommended resources to help you tackle the DSC Certificate program:

 - Uranometria - by Wil Tiron is adequate for most objects

 - Tri-Atlas - by Jose Torres and Casey Skelton, free downloadable PDF charts contain all objects.

 - Earth Centered Universe - by Dave Lane — useful PC Software.

 - The Night Sky Observer's Guide (Volumes One and Two) - by George Robert Kepple and Glen W. Sanner, contains descriptions and finder charts for many of the objects on the challenge list.